 To help strengthen your brand and your customer service model, look into your consumer base and create a buyer persona that will allow you to understand what exactly they are looking for when it comes to you and your brand.

-The craft store Jo Ann Fabrics has done this and created the buyer persona of a hands-on woman looking to create or finish her next project.
-In doing their research, they discovered the target audience they are trying to reach want people that are knowledgeable, interested, and willing people to help them with what they need.
+The craft store Jo-Ann Fabrics has done this and created the buyer persona of a hands-on woman looking to develop or finish her next project.
+In doing their research, they discovered the target audience they are trying to reach are people that are knowledgeable, interested, and willing people to help them with what they need.
 Their customer service model is that they want their stores to be that woman’s happy place.

 We’ve all heard that practice makes perfect and it is the same when it comes to customer service.
-We’re all human, we’re all going to slip up and make a wrong call along the way.
-But through training and working towards the standard you want for your brand, it will grow and start to become natural.
+We’re all human, and we’re all going to slip up and make a wrong call along the way.
+But through training and working towards the standard you want for your brand, it will grow customer service skills and start to become natural.

-When those slip-ups do happen, take ownership for them and seek to resolve the issue in a way that suits your customer or your client, because how you handle them is going to play a part in whether this experience strengthens or damages your brand.
+When those slip-ups do happen, take ownership for them and seek to resolve the issue in a way that suits your customer or your client, because defuse angry customers is going to play a part in whether this experience strengthens or damages your brand.

 By resolving the issue, not only does it show that you are willing to take responsibility but it also shows that you care about your customer or client enough to ensure they are taken care of while they’re working with you.

 These are just three of the ways that you can use to build a customer service standard that will help to strengthen your brand over time.
-This standard will become how your brand is known to your target audience and to the public as word of mouth spreads from those who have worked with you.
-Every person that is a part of your brand that upholds that standard will become the face of your brand. whether they are the social media specialist or are working hands on with the customer face to face.
+This standard will become how your brand is known to your target audience and the public as word of mouth spreads from those who have worked with you.
+Each person that is a part of your brand and upholds that standard will become the face of your brand - whether they are the social media specialist or are working with the customer face to face.

-Now go out there and be the Robert Downy Jr of your brand!
+Now go out there and be the Robert Downey Jr of your brand!